 Makhtesh Ramon (Ramon Crater) Review

-You can take a walk (about 1 km, or ½ mi) along the Albert Promenade, which winds east to west along the edge of the crater from the visitor center to the cantilevered observation platform hanging over the rim.
+You can take a walk (about 1 km, or ½ mile) along the Albert Promenade, which winds east to west along the edge of the crater from the visitor center to the cantilevered observation platform hanging over the rim.
 This is not the time to forget a camera—the view is overwhelming.
-The promenade is fashioned from local stone, as is the huge sculpture by Israel Hadani, the back of which faces town and represents the crater's geological layers.
+The promenade is fashioned from local stone, as is the huge sculpture by Israel Hadani, the back of which faces the town and represents the crater's geological layers.

-For a look at one of the crater's geological subphenomena, drive into the makhtesh to see the Carpentry, a hill of black prismatic rock that appears to be neatly sawed.
+For a look at one of the crater's geological subphenomena, drive into the makhtesh by Jeep to see the Carpentry, a hill of black prismatic rock that appears to be neatly sawed.
 A path goes up to a wooden walkway, built to protect nature's artwork from travelers' feet.
 Long ago, the sandstone was probably hardened and slightly warmed by volcanic steam, and the rocks split into prisms.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's

 Finally posted my Jordan & Israel trip (April 2012) report.
 Read more

 My first day in Israel, (Tel Aviv on a Saturday), was pretty quiet.
 Read more

 We thinking about taking a trip to Jordan.
 We have booked flight to Aqaba.
 And our plan is to see Wadi Rum and Petra (we have booked a tour with a Bedouin in Wadi Rum).
 Then we're heading up to the Read more